kbathina/academic-kickstart/content/post/blogpost/blogpost.md

 ### Preprocessing

-In order to normalize the values of the model, I applied a zcore normalization on all features.
+In order to normalize the values of the model, I applied a zscore normalization on all features.
 This processing was done *after* the data was split into training/testing sets as not to bias the model

 ## Implementation